 - Take time to unwind.
 Take part in at least one hour a day of an activity you enjoy that is just your time, such as reading, walking, exercising or cooking.

 - Keep a regular schedule.
 Make sure you’re establishing a new routine if you’re working remotely and make sure you stick with it.

 - Connect with others.
-We are practicing physical distancing, not social distancing.
-Connect virtually with family and friends.
+If unable to connect in person, connect virtually with family and friends.

 PPL has an Employee Assistance Program (EAP) through Magellan Healthcare that provides employees with free resources to help manage stress, anxiety and feelings of isolation.
 The EAP includes up to six free counseling sessions per issue each year for employees and their eligible dependents and household members.
 Anyone suffering with stress or anxiety should check to see if their company or healthcare provider offers similar services.

-If you suspect someone may need help, you can contact the National Alliance for Mental Illness (NAMI) for support and resources at 800-950-NAMI (6264).
+If you suspect someone may need help, you can contact the National Alliance on Mental Illness (NAMI) for support and resources at 800-950-NAMI (6264).